mishakessler/unix-environment/README.md

 > [Brew Documentation] | [Brew GitHub] | [Brew Issue Tickets]

 Homebrew is a _package manager_ for macOS.
-Most core software you will need for the Unix dev environment is installed via Homebrew.
+Many of the software packages you will need for the Unix dev environment will be installed and maintained via Homebrew.

 <details><summary>📋 Installation Steps</summary><br>